Aducanumab-avwa

 • This summary is based on the review of seven systematic review(s)/meta-analysis(es).
 [1-7]

-• Aducanumab demonstrated a modest improvement in slowing cognitive decline in patients with Alzheimer’s disease, as evidenced by small but statistically significant reductions in amyloid-beta plaques and improvements in cognitive scales like standardized mean difference = -0.07; 95% CI (confidence interval), -0.10 to -0.04 (ADAS)-Cog and P = 0.01 (CDR)-P = 0.01 (SB), compared to placebo.
+• Aducanumab demonstrated a modest improvement in slowing cognitive decline in patients with Alzheimer’s disease, as evidenced by small but statistically significant reductions in amyloid-beta plaques and improvements in cognitive scales like standardized mean difference = -0.07; 95% confidence interval (CI), -0.10 to -0.04 the Alzheimer’s Disease Assessment Scale–Cognitive Subscale (ADAS-Cog) and P = 0.01 (the Clinical Dementia Rating Scale (CDR))-P = 0.01 (Sum of Boxes (SB)), compared to placebo.

 • In comparative analyses, aducanumab showed similar efficacy to other anti-amyloid monoclonal antibodies like lecanemab and donanemab.
 However, these improvements did not exceed the minimum clinically important difference, indicating limited clinical significance.